 Felling is required for infrastructure and construction of the proposed Development.
-It is assumed that where possible due to the age of the crops the proposed Development infrastructure will be "keyholed" into the crops, where only the crops required for the infrastructure and its associated buffer zones will be cleared as detailed earlier.
-Where this is not possible the crops will be felled back to the nearest wind firm edge or management boundary.
+Where possible the proposed Development infrastructure will be "keyholed" into the crops, where only the crops required for the infrastructure and its associated buffer zones will be cleared as detailed earlier.
+Where this is not possible the crops will be felled back to the nearest wind firm edge or management boundary and the proposed Development infrastructure will be keyholed into the restocking.